NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to disable usage of tcMenu library, which will disable all GUI control.
 Not recommended.
 //#define HYDRUINO_DISABLE_GUI                      // https://github.com/davetcc/tcMenu

+// Uncomment or -D this define to disable building-in of Crops Library data (note: saves considerable size on sketch).
+Required for low-end device support, e.g. Mega2560.
+//#define HYDRUINO_DISABLE_BUILT_IN_CROPS_LIBRARY   // If enabled, must use external device (such as SD or EEPROM) for Crops Library support.

 // Uncomment or -D this define to enable debug output (treats Serial as attached to serial monitor).
 //#define HYDRUINO_ENABLE_DEBUG_OUTPUT